 A PEO is a co-employer.
 Outsourcing to a PEO means that they, not you, process employee semi-monthly payroll and manage all employee taxes — including employee deductions and tax agency payments.
 A PEO is a great option if you want to give your employees the feel of working for a much larger firm, as they can provide benefit insurance options at reduced rates due to their buying power.
 PEOs cost from under $100 per month to hundreds per employee per month based the vendor and/or the service options you provide.

 If you’re looking for a reliable PEO with decades of industry experience, consider working with ADP Total Source.
-We include ADP in our best PEO buyers guide based on their payroll expertise, customization options, and software features.
+It will manage employee pay and benefits along with numerous other HR-related tasks.

 Pros & Cons of Semi-Monthly Pay